Pupillary distance (pd)

-To determine which frame will fit your face best, only takes a few simple measurements.
+To determine which frame will fit your face best, it only takes a few simple measurements.

 Standing in front of a mirror or with help from a friend, measure your face with a millimeter ruler or cloth measuring tape to determine which frame will fit you best.

-You have a 2-3mm of wiggle room on each measurement, except the bridge.
+You have 2-3 mm of wiggle room on each measurement, except the bridge.